 In between coats, I use plastic wrap and a sandwich bag to store my roller and brush.
 It will stay wet for weeks stored this way!

-Now one more small piece of the house is painted, and the pantry door is ready for some wood spice racks!
+Now I have painted one more small piece of the house, and the pantry door is ready for some wood spice racks!

 Plus, I’m digging my new doorknob. 🙂

-I hope this has been a helpful overview on a simple method for painting over semi gloss doors.
+I’m happy to have a simple method for painting over semi gloss doors…because I have lots more to paint!
 As long as it will still turn out well, I like to keep things as simple as possible!

-I obsessively researched and talked with several pros after our crazy cracked, peeling paint situation.
-I’m happy to help as best as I can with a paint question.
-If you are dealing with alligatoring walls or peeling paint, I FEEL your pain!
+I obsessively researched and talked with several pros after our crazy cracked, peeling paint situation…so if you are dealing with alligatoring walls or peeling paint, I FEEL your pain!

 Have you ever had peeling issues after painting?
 Do you have any tips to share?